codecleveland/manifesto/README.md

 If you're interested in learning more about a specific language or methodology, we encourage you to dig deeper into the NEO meetups that are tech-specific and can help you grow a particular skillset.

 ### Diversity and Inclusiveness
-We welcome and encourage new members of all skill levels to join the community and hope to empower all those interested in learning more about code and other facets within the tech community.
+We welcome and encourage members races, genders, ages, backgrounds, and of all skill levels to be a part of the community.
+Members agree to adhere to the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ### Each One Teach One
 Share what you know.